sheabunge/bp-security-check/README.md

 > **Important**: Since version 2.0, this plugin now requires at least PHP 5.3.
 Please ensure that you are running latest available version of PHP on your server.

-This plugin adds [Google's reCAPTCHA](https://www.google.com/recaptcha/) to the BuddyPress registration field to prevent bots from registering and keep your site free from spam registrations.
+This plugin adds [Google's reCAPTCHA](https://www.google.com/recaptcha/) to the BuddyPress registration page and WordPress login page to prevent bots from registering and keep your site free from spam registrations.

 reCAPTCHA is "tough on bots, easy on humans": while it is increbianle effective on preventing bots from registering, most of the time all the user needs to do to verify themselves is simply check a box.